 Let’s change the sights for today.
 I’m heading towards Mont Blanc.
 As we drove towards the far eastern end near the Switzerland border, the landscape changed dramatically.
 It was an interesting comparison, geographically speaking.
 The Mont Blanc was approaching closer and closer, making me want to climb up there one day.

-Sorry I got carried away with the memories of my good old days.
-Anyway, the reason we went there was to pick up a new fancy van for Cyrille.
+We arrived in our destination, very close to the Mont Blanc Tunnel, and the reason we were there was to pick up a new fancy van for Cyrille.
 The car dealer had an amazing house with a living room that has this incredible view like a wide panorama TV screen.

 On the way back home, we stopped by at a gourmet grocer to stock up some vegetables and things.
 I liked the shop very much because all the produce was fresh, local and good quality.
 But well, dead rabbits and ducks, with fur unplucked , were too much for freshness, I think.
 I almost got a heart attack.

-I got some parsnips as I love them so much for their sweet fragrance, and he got a bottle of Champagne and an organic red wine to celebrate his new family, Albert, as he named his car.
+I got some parsnips as I love them so much for their sweet fragrance, and he got a bottle of Champagne, Chassenay d’Arce and an organic red wine to celebrate his new family, Albert, as he named his car.
 Real Champagne, drunk on good occasions, tastes really special.
 Especially, observing the bubbles is a part of the joy of drinking Champagne, isn’t it?

 Apparently the Champagne bubbles are good for Alzheimer’s disease.
 The eruption of bubbles following the long stem of the flute glass was really mesmerising.
-The taste, though it’s not one of the top best Champagne brands such as Moët, was delicious with the fruity and zesty palate with mouth-watering acidity, which I liked and paired well with the salmon dish we ate.
-Compared to Laurent-Perrier Grand Siecle I drank on one of the wine course, it didn’t have the yeasty lingering mouth-feel and that’s all I can tell for differences, but other than that, it was a good Champagne.
+The taste, though it’s not one of the top best Champagne brands such as Moët or Laurent-Perrier, was delicious with the fruity and zesty palate with mouth-watering acidity, which I liked and paired well with the salmon dish we ate.

 Cyrille insisted on cooking the salmon his way so I let him do it his way, which is a slow-cooking method of letting the salmon, skin side down, cook over low heat for 30 mins.
 “Oh, come on!
 I’m hungry!”
 He claimed that salmon cooked that way was more moist and flavoursome.
 And I argued back saying that cooking it over medium heat on each side for 5 mins until the white fat oozes out was ideal.